HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Supermarkets

 They tend to be incredibly cheap, but the range is often limited, quickly changes and the stock may not be of great quality.
+These areas often provide low light levels so you're more likely to find low-maintenance plants rather than exotic tropical plants.

 • Very cheap.